coderinblack08/trie-cli/README.md

 ## Testing

 All testing is done with jest and can be viewed in the CLI folder.
+Further elaboration on in the demo video.

 ## Video Demo